cla-cif/RPS-Lizard-Spock/README.md

 - __The Footer__

   - The 'Footer' shows the name of the developer and the year the project was created.
 The text is black on a yellow background.
-  -The footer sticks to the bottom
-  - The footer serves to invite the user to learn more about the teaching method and the teacher's biography.
+  - The footer sticks to the bottom.

 ![Footer](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/screenshots/footer.png)